-The storm churned in the Gulf of Mexico on the morning of March 13, 1993, heading inland, spawning a flood surge that buried the Hernando County coast in up to 6 feet of water.
+The storm churned in the Gulf of Mexico on the morning of March 13, 1993, heading inland, spawning a flood surge that buried the Hernando County coast.
 Thousands of unsuspecting residents were displaced; 1,300 homes were damaged.

 The county Development Department's effort to oversee reconstruction of those homes would be marred by politicking and subterfuge, prompting a critical assessment of its actions by the Federal Emergency Management Agency.
 Development Department officials would become the focus of a grand jury inquiry.